Chill-Astro/CalcX-11/README.md

 ![Basic](https://github.com/user-attachments/assets/8f6823b5-b389-47e4-8e7d-43055a8bec0d)

-And here's a working protoype that has been scapped.
+And here's a working protoype that has been scapped for some reasons.

 ![image](https://github.com/user-attachments/assets/91a0c1e1-e9b4-45e7-98ef-03d52944d341)

 Want to add more Calculation Options?
-Let's see what comes next!
+Let's see what comes next!\n
 NOTE: THIS CODE IS AI GENERATED!
 The Calculation part was imported from PyCalc-GUI!